 The next sections will detail the procedure to install ESMValTool through each of these methods.

-Note that there is also a Tutorial available with more explanations and guidance if the installation instructions here are too concise.
+There is also a lesson available in the ESMValTool tutorial that describes the installation of the ESMValTool in more detail.
+It can be found here.

 See common installation issues if you run into trouble.

 10.1 Mamba/Conda installation